Understanding the Seller’s Declaration: What Every Seller Must Know in 2026

 • Structural condition (foundation, roof, walls, plumbing, heating, electrical);

-• Past problems (water infiltration, vermin, contamination, pyrite, radon, etc.);
+• Past problems (mould, water infiltration, pyrite, radon, etc.);

 • Any work or renovations done, with documentation;